adscorp100/mdhomecarebuild/src/content/blog/hospice-vs-hospice-care-australia-complete-guide.md

 ## Types of Hospice Care Services in Australia

 ### In-Home Hospice Care
+For many, receiving care at home is the preferred option.
+You can learn more about this in our guide to [in-home care in Australia](/blog/in-home-care-australia).

 **What it includes:**
 - Regular visits from hospice nurses